 - 2. Annually the Board shall review the credible scientific data, and related information, available to it on groundwater levels within the District.
-If the Board determines that an area(s) in the areas in the District are experiencing average drawdown levels during production from initial measurements of 25% of the aquifer thickness in Monitor wells, or there is drawdown of 50% between the aquifer bottom and the initial water levels in the wells having operating permits issued by the District, the Board may delineate a proposed study area(s) any portion of the District that the Board deems in danger of overproduction of groundwater - 3.
-If the Board determines that based upon the available credible scientific evidence an aquifer in the District in an area of permitted wells or of a Well Field Project is in danger because of overproduction it shall notify registered well owners and operating permit holders of record in the affected area(s) in writing. - F. The Board shall hold a public hearing to receive comment concerning the intent of the Board to limit production in the affected area(s).
-After the public hearing the Board shall take action within thirty (30) days, if necessary, to address the pumping on a temporary or permanent basis to determine what actions should be taken to assure sustainability in production of groundwater in the District. - G. Nothing in this Rule shall impede the Board's ability to review permits and make required changes in accord with Rule 15 or Rule 20 of these Rules.
-The determinations made under the provisions of this Rule may be used by the Board in connection with its review of permits under the terms of Rule 15 and/or Rule 20. - H. The Board shall continue to collect and review credible scientific data, and related information, or more, each succeeding year after the Board has delineated such area(s), and shall take one of the following actions with respect to any actions adopted under Rule 20 E: - 1.
-Proposed to continue to monitor the area(s); - 2.
-Determine that any production limitation should be ended or adjusted; - 3.
-Determine that the area(s) should not be under Rules and that any ongoing monitoring shall be terminated; - 4.
-Propose an expansion of the area(s) under Rules to include an additional area or areas adjacent to the original area(s), in which case the Board is required to follow the provisions of Section E; - 5.
-Amend the Rules to incorporate the new data; and - 6.
-Take other action determined to be appropriate by the Board.
+If the Board determines that an area(s) in the areas in the District are experiencing average drawdown levels during production from initial measurements of 25% of the aquifer thickness in Monitor wells, or there is drawdown of 50% between the aquifer bottom and the initial water levels in the wells having Operating Permits issued by the District, the Board may delineate a proposed study area(s) any portion of the District that the Board deems in danger of overproduction of groundwater. - 3.
+If the Board determines that, based upon the available credible scientific evidence, that water levels in an aquifer or subdivision of a groundwater reservoir in the District are exceeding the declines in Rule 20.E.2 the Executive Manager shall then provide written notice of the findings of declines and the proposed study area to registered well owners, Operating Permit Well owners, and Well Field Project Permit holders of record in the study areaproposed under the provisions of Rule 20.E.2. - F. The District shall schedule a hearing on the District's findings of water level declines and what actions, if any, should be taken to address the findings if they are confirmed after the hearing.
+Possible action to be taken shall include, without limitation on topics, addressing average or instantaneous pumping limits for a temporary or permanent time interval in permits for pumping from aquifers or subdivisions of groundwater reservoirs.
+Notice of the public hearing must be published at least once in a newspaper having general circulation in each of the Counties having territory in the District and mailed to all registrants and Permit holders in the proposed study area at least fifteen (15) days before the Public Hearing.
+The Public Hearing may be continued as the Board deems necessary to receive additional information. - G. Nothing in this Rule shall impede the Board's ability to review permits and make required changes in accord with Rule 14 or Rule 19 of these Rules.
+The determinations made under the provisions of this Rule may be used by the Board in connection with its review of permits under the terms of Rule 14 and/or Rule 19. - H. The Board, after enacting changes after any hearing under Rule 20.F shall continue to collect and review credible scientific date and measurements and, at least annually following enacting any changes in permits or pumping, and make determinations to: - 1.
+Continue any restrictions in place; - 2.
+Determine what any modifications to production limits that have not already expired should end or should be adjusted;

+- 3. Determine whether the area of the Study should be expanded and, if that determination is made, start proceedings for the new area as specified in Rule 20.E and 20.F; - 4.
+Determine that there is no need for continued study and action in the area when restrictions have been instituted under the provisions of this Rule and have restrictions cease ; - 5.
+Take other action as determined to be appropriate by the Board.